Silicosis Toolbox Talk

 If you have been exposed to silica dust and notice any of these symptoms, you should contact your health care provider immediately to get diagnosed.

-When you visit your health care provider, they will listen to your concerns, check for symptoms, and they can also do tests that will help determine whether or not you have developed silicosis.
+When you visit your healthcare provider, they will listen to your concerns, check for symptoms, and possibly do tests that will help determine whether or not you have developed silicosis.
 These tests may include:

 While there is no cure for silicosis, there are treatment options that can help manage your symptoms.
 Possible treatment options include: